wiremock/ecosystem/README.md

 In this repository, we try to somehow organize them and help others to discover all the projects:

 - Overviews of existing WireMock integrations, extensions and implementations, open source or not
-- Feature requests for **new** all things WireMock ecosystem items.
+- Feature requests for **NEW** WireMock related components.
 Use existing repositories to address the existing ones
 - Requests for moving the components to WireMock GitHub organization and making them a part of the community governance

 ## WireMock Landscape